 The mission of the St. Thomas Music Program is to enrich the worship life of St. Thomas Episcopal Church, to deepen the spiritual experience for its congregation, and to contribute to the cultural life of the church and the area.

-The music program of St. Thomas is dedicated to continuing this rich heritage of sacred choral music.
+Why We Do This The music program of St. Thomas is dedicated to continuing this rich heritage of sacred choral music.
 The singer’s time spent in rehearsals is intense preparation for a sacramental duty in the life of worship and prayer.
 It is through this dedication of time and talent that we are able to come together as one to support excellent music and liturgy that is meant to uplift those who worship.
 Music has a significant role to play in our spiritual lives.
 It has the power to uplift, to teach, to unite, and is an integral part of inspiring worship.

 The Parish Choir